 Remote work is being seen more and more among startups and corporations, so much so that it’s almost become the next…(insert a well-known, popular craze here).
-As a result, we see articles or blogs that tell us “how to stay healthy” or “how to remain focused” while working remotely.
+As a result, we see articles or blogs that tell us “how to stay healthy”, “how to remain focused” or "healthy work-life balance" while working remotely.
 Now, while these are often helpful, they may not cover everything you should know about how to make your “work from home experience” the best it can be; not only for you, but for your peers, superiors, and the company as well.

 Here are the best practices for those who work Remotely: